mazen-daghari/Mazen_4dw/README.md

 Tested on Ubuntu 20.04 with ROS 2 Foxy.
 Later ROS 2 versions like Humble and Iron should also work with minor adjustments.

+person suv stop_sign bus etc.. must be copyed to .gazebo/models (directory may be hidden check hidden file option to see it )

+for any further help contact me on dagmazen@gmail.com or via linkedin